 Photo by Innerbody Research

-The three main medications that either company offers in chewable form are well-researched and regarded as relatively safe.4 Their side effects have been thoroughly documented and exclude a few types of men from taking them, including those with cardiovascular conditions.
+The PDE5 inhibitors that either company offers in chewable form are well-researched and regarded as relatively safe.4 Their side effects have been thoroughly documented and exclude a few types of men from taking them, including those with cardiovascular conditions.
 That’s because PDE5 inhibitors effectively relax the muscles that control the diameter of blood vessels, resulting in wider pathways through which blood can flow.
 This can lower blood pressure, which may be dangerous for some patients.5 Men with low blood pressure or those on medications that already lower their blood pressure can be at risk for various complications when taking PDE5 inhibitors, especially at higher doses.

 Photo by Innerbody Research